Facebook Has Been Saving Call And Text Logs From Android Users For Years, Ars Technica Reports

 — Dylan McKay (@dylanmckaynz) March 21, 2018

-The devices affected seem to be older pre-Jelly Bean (4.1) versions of Android.
-These allowed the Facebook app access to contacts, as well as call and text message logs.
+The devices affected seem to be pre-Jelly Bean (4.1) versions of Android.
+These older versions allowed the Facebook app access to contacts, as well as call and text message logs.
 More recent Android versions required users to allow access to each of these separately.
-However, the update didn’t affect Android apps (such as Facebook) that had already been granted permission by the user to access their call and text data.
+However, the update didn’t affect apps (such as Facebook) that had already been granted permission to access call and text data.
 It wasn’t until October 2017 that Google officially asked app developers to stop using Android 4.0 API.

 Facebook reportedly saves extensive data of personal calls, texts made by Android users https://t.co/OIBadk4Fya